Make a tropical reef craft that lights up in the dark! This is a fun Summer craft to help kids learn about and appreciate our planet’s coral reefs.

 You might also like our paper roll fish

-There’s something magical about the world beneath our oceans, especially the coral reefs found in tropical waters.
-All of those beautiful colours and incredible marine life!
+There’s something magical about the world contained within the ocean, especially coral reefs.
+All those colours and marine animals!

-We don’t live in the tropics but we’ve had the privilege of going snorkelling on some of the reefs found in Australia and also in Hawaii.
+We don’t live in the tropics but we’ve been snorkelling on some of the reefs found in Australia and also in Hawaii.
 We’d love to go back some day.

-Until then, we’ve created our own coral reef from tissue paper in an egg carton base that lights up in the dark.
-To light up the coral we’ve used a set of colour-changing LED tea light candles.
+Until then, we’ve created our own coral reef from tissue paper in an egg carton base.
+To turn it into a nightlight we’ve used a set of colour-changing LED tea light candles.
 Our candles have little switches on the base of each one, but I also noticed you can buy candles that come with a remote control – that would make it way quicker to turn the reef lights off and on in one go!

 The “light up” feature is not essential.
-If you don’t have any LED tea lights and don’t want to buy any just screw some coloured tissue paper into balls instead and your reef craft will still look great, it just won’t glow in the dark like ours does.
+If you don’t have any LED tea lights and don’t want to buy any just screw some coloured tissue paper into balls instead.
+Your reef craft will still look great.

-I also raided my kids’ loom band collections for this craft, and coincidentally some of the loom bands glow in the dark – I didn’t actually realise this until I switched the lights out though.
-It was one of those awesome mistakes.
+I also raided my kids’ loom band collections for this craft, and coincidentally some of the loom bands glow in the dark.
+I didn’t realise this until I switched the lights out—it was one of those awesome mistakes.

 How to make a light up tropical reef craft